kiwazo-com/php-fpm/README.md

 # php-fpm

-This is an Ansible role which sets up a php-fpm instance and configures the pools.
+This is an Ansible role which sets up php-fpm pools.
+It's based on https://github.com/stuvusIT/php-fpm, but diverged from it.

+Compared to stuvusIT's version, the two main differences are:

+1. It focusses only pool configuration, it doesn't bother installing packages or even setting default php.ini settings.
+The role assumes you've done that prior to configuring the pools.
+The role works in tandem with e.g. https://github.com/lukasic/ansible-role-multi-php

+2. It supports multiple php versions.
+You can have one pool running PHP 8.1, two pool on 8.3 and 4 on 8.2.

 ## Requirements